Be the first to receive the latest news on our brand, products and upcoming events.

 The Moon is Leaving Us

 Hui’s large-scale installation The Moon Is Leaving Us enhances the critical role that representation plays in science and in our comprehension of the Universe.
-It comprises two major bodies of work: Selena, a custom-built drawing machine that produces a set of intricate Moon drawings; and Selenite, a kinetic robot consisting of moving monitors and polariser screens.
+It comprises two major bodies of work: Selena, a custom-built drawbot that produces intricate Moon drawings; and Selenite, a kinetic robot consisting of 48 mechanical arms arranged in a parabolic shape projecting varying Moon imagery on to 48 unique screens.

 Inspired by the latest scientific data and historical observations of the Moon dating back to the 17th century, the artist juxtaposes historical astronomical renderings with state-of-the-art scientific imaging, constructing robotic devices that reinterpret data and bring awareness to mediation tools used to depict the visible and invisible worlds.

 Hui questions the many different manners in which we represent the Moon and blurs the boundaries between science and poetry to shine a new light on the cultural ties we share, on a global scale, with Earth's only natural satellite

 Through an epistemological approach, the artist captures the melancholic emotions entangled with the scientific fact that the Moon is slowly migrating away from Earth.

 There is a special place in people’s hearts for the Moon.
 Uninhabitable and remote, it is an imaginary place that encourages exploration and can metaphorically bring closer families and friends who are apart.
 This symbol of the future and of open possibilities has drawn me in since I can remember.

 Phoebe Hui is an interdisciplinary artist and researcher primarily working in the relationship between language, sound and technology.
 Her recent projects increasingly rely on interdisciplinary ideas drawn from the philosophy of science, system aesthetics and the concept of indeterminacy.